hassj/My_CISSP/Guru_Cource/Security_Risk_Management.md

 - Objective: small achievement toward the ORG goal
 - Goal: Accomplishment that ORG seeks to achieve by a set time
-- Mission: consist of value, cultures, and vission
+- Mission: consist of value, cultures, and vision
 - Strategy: the way define how the ORG accomplish mission, goal and exist

 ### Plan types